Avro Avian Flight

 On my arrival in Bahrain I was met by David Ryan who works in the CAA, so all queues through immigration and customs were eliminated.
 On arriving at David and Mary’s house we leant Lang was again staying with Ghazi in Jordan.
 Lang had received the sponsorship letter he required but now needed a letter from the Ha’il Airport authorities to allow a landing.
 Shaikh Hamed bin Ebrahim al Khalifa here in Bahrain is using his contacts with Saudi Arabia to help speed the progress.
 So again here’s hoping.

-This report was received from Lang & Bev Kidby on October 10th,1998
+This report was received from Lang & Bev Kidby on October 10th 1998

 When I left Lang sitting in Arab Wings Operation room last Sunday I had no idea he would sit there for another two full days.
 And while Lang sat, here in Bahrain I have received wonderful support from Mary and David Ryan along with their children Miriam and Richard.